globallyunique/agile-requirements-framework/index.md

 - They should not be maintained.
 They should be thrown away after implementation.
 (Anyone remember tearing up the story cards-on-the-wall at the end of a sprint.)
 As such they can't be the basis of comprehensive requirements without a lot of re-work.
 - Epics (groups of related user stories) don't show how user stories are sequenced and interconnected in a connected flow that serves as good requirements.

 Avoiding user stories as the requirements should be an easy topic.
-Since so many companies that are trying to work agile and need requirements documents, it seems a more detailed discussion is needed, see why [Use Cases are Essential](https://queue.acm.org/detail.cfm?id=3631182) for material from the use case originators and masters and my detailed ideas on why [Stories Are Not Requirements](./supporting-articles/stories-are-not-requirements.md).
+Since so many companies that are trying to work agile and need requirements documents, it seems a more detailed discussion is needed, see my detailed ideas on why [Stories Are Not Requirements](./supporting-articles/stories-are-not-requirements.md).

 ## Waterfall Style Requirements Documents